International Seminar "Road Safety in Low to Middle Income Countries"

 The seminar was jointly organised by PIARC via its Technical Committee 3.1 Road Safety, the Tunisian Road Association (ATR), the Tunisian Ministry of Equipment, Housing and Infrastructure (MEHI) and the Tunisian Ministry of the Interior via its national road safety observatory (ONSR).

-Preparatory documents for the Workshop
+Preparatory documents for the Seminar

-Summary and Conclusions of the Workshop
+Summary and Conclusions of the Seminar

 The World Health Organization’s 2018 global status of road safety report (WHO 2018) shows that the number of road traffic deaths continues to rise, reaching 1.35 million on average per year.
 This report highlights the fact that road accidents are now the main cause of death among children and young people aged between 5 and 29.